Non-Hermitian spectral flows and Berry-Chern monopoles: Abstract

 \section{Abstract}

 We propose a non-Hermitian generalization of the correspondence between the spectral flow and the topological charges of band crossing points (Berry-Chern monopoles).
 A class of non-Hermitian Hamiltonians that display a complex-valued spectral flow is built by deforming an Hermitian model while preserving its analytical index.
 We relate those spectral flows to a generalized Chern number that we show to be equal to that of the Hermitian case, provided a line gap exists.
-In the absence of a line gap, the system still displays a spectral flow whose topology can be captured by exploiting an emergent pseudo-Hermitian symmetry.
+We demonstrate the homotopic invariance of both the non-Hermitian Chern number and the spectral flow index, making explicit their topological nature.
+In the absence of a line gap, our system still displays a spectral flow whose topology can be captured by exploiting an emergent pseudo-Hermitian symmetry.